 Note that UHM faculty, researchers, departments, labs, and centers do not have to download or run ScholarSpace on their servers.
 The UHM Library runs and maintains the ScholarSpace servers for all UHM Communities.
 Users use a web-based interface to save, search, and store data in ScholarSpace.

 For each submission to a ScholarSpace Collection, ScholarSpace:

 Core Repository Quotas

-A community's initial storage quotas are based on the size of the ScholarSpace Community as determined by the UHM Library.
+The UHM Library determines a Community's initial storage quotas based on the size of the ScholarSpace Community.
 Thereafter, the quotas will be reviewed on an annual basis, at which time UHM Library reserves the right to alter the quotas as dictated by demand and resource availability.
 Communities with greater storage needs will need to contact ScholarSpace administration at firstname.lastname@example.org.